 - The Fruits Basket manga does a pretty amazing job at this - two dozen characters all get paired off before the end.

 - In The Lucifer and Biscuit Hammer, out of the 9 surviving Beast Knights, and lead female Samidare, only two of them didn't pair up.
-While Mikazuki/Subaru, Taiyo/Yukimachi, and of course, Yuuhi/Samidare were all foreshadowed and had ship tease, Hyou/Yayoi is most definitely this trope, as the former didn't show romantic interest in anyone for the main story, while the latter was in love with lead male Yuuhi.
+While Mikazuki/Subaru, Taiyo/Yukimachi, and of course, Yuuhi/Samidare were all foreshadowed and had ship tease, Hyou/Yayoi has a Last-Minute Hookup as the former didn't show romantic interest in anyone for the main story, while the latter was in love with lead male Yuuhi.

 - The last volume of the Shugo Chara! manga is literally an After Show focused on pairing together all the remaining main characters: Chapter 1: Utau/Kuukai.
 Chapter 2: Rima/Nagihiko.
 Chapter 3: Yaya/Kairi.